reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 }
 ```
 Here we have specified the property name as `scheduler.enabled`.
 We want to enable it by default.
-For this we have also set the value of `matchIfMissing` to `true` which means we do not have to set this property to enable scheduling but have to set this property to explicitly to disable scheduler.
+For this, we have also set the value of `matchIfMissing` to `true` which means we do not have to set this property to enable scheduling but have to set this property to explicitly disable scheduler.

 ## Adding Scheduled Jobs

 After enabling scheduling, we will add jobs to our application for scheduling.
 We can turn any method in a Spring bean for scheduling by adding the `@Scheduled` annotation over it.

-The `@Scheduled` is a method level annotation applied at runtime to mark the method to be scheduled.
+The `@Scheduled` is a method-level annotation applied at runtime to mark the method to be scheduled.
 It takes one attribute from `cron`, `fixedDelay`, or `fixedRate` attributes for specifying the schedule of execution in different formats.
 The annotated method must expect no arguments.
 It will typically have a void return type; if not, the returned value will be ignored when called through the scheduler.

 The annotated method needs to fulfill two conditions:
 1. The method needs should not have a return type and so return `void`.
-For methods which have a  return type, the returned value is ignored when invoked through the scheduler.
+For methods that have a  return type, the returned value is ignored when invoked through the scheduler.
 2. The method should not accept any input parameters.

 In the next sections, we will examine different options for specifying the scheduler to trigger the scheduled jobs.
 The `@Scheduled` is a method level [annotation](https://docs.oracle.com/javase/tutorial/java/annotations/index.html) and we need to add it on a method of a Spring Bean class.
 We can provide parameters to the annotations to specify if we wish the method to be executed on a fixed interval or at a specific schedule of time and date.